Good Vibrations: Year-end polls and accolades

 In December 1966, "Good Vibrations" was voted the best single of the year by readers of Disc & Music Echo and Valentine.
 The Beach Boys also topped the NME readers' poll as the world's number one band, ahead of the Beatles, the Walker Brothers, the Rolling Stones, and the Four Tops.
 Billboard said that the NMEs result was probably influenced by the success of "Good Vibrations" when the votes were cast, together with the band's recent tour, whereas the Beatles had neither a recent single nor had they toured the UK throughout 1966; the reporter added that "The sensational success of the Beach Boys, however, is being taken as a portent that the popularity of the top British groups of the last three years is past its peak."
 (Note: Heylin concurred, "the FabFour's lowly position reflected not any great descent in popularity, but rather in output", as the Beatles had released only two singles in 1966.
 In Record Mirror, the Beach Boys were ranked the "Best-Selling Artist" of 1966.
 The same list ranked the Beatles at number nine, behind Ken Dodd, Cliff Richard, and Dave Dee, Dozy, Beaky, Mick & Tich.)
 The Beach Boys were also voted the top vocal group in polls across Russia, Western Europe, Japan, and the Philippines.
 In Denmark, Brian Wilson became the first American to win "Best Foreign-Produced Recording" in a national newspaper poll.

 At the 9th Annual Grammy Awards, "Good Vibrations" was nominated in four categories: Best Performance by a Vocal Group, Best Contemporary (R&R) Group Performance, Vocal or Instrumental, Best Contemporary (R&R) Recording, and Best Arrangement Accompanying a Vocalist(s) or Instrumentalist(s).
 It lost Best Rock Song to "Winchester Cathedral", despite the latter not being a rock song.
 (Note: The same ceremony overlooked Pet Sounds entirely.)

-Planned follow-ups and the collapse of Smile
+Planned follow-ups and collapse of Smile

 As 1966 whirled to a close, it seemed as if Brian had realized his most audacious visions. ...
 It was everything he'd ever wanted—commercial popularity, unbelievable artistic freedom, unimaginable acclaim from his peers.
 All the rules were gone now, all the expectations shaken into dust.
 Able to finally transcend pop's norms and his own limitations, anything could happen.
 Anything, it seemed, except what did.